morganjwilliams/pyrolite/README.md

 pip install pyrolite
 ```

-If you want the most up to date development version, you can instead install directly from the GitHub repo:
+If you want the most up to date *development* version, you can instead install directly from the GitHub repo.
+Note that breaking changes occur on this branch, and is not guaranteed to remain stable (check the [Development and Build Status](#development--build-status) below).
+If you still want to try out the most recent bugfixes and yet-to-be-released features, you can install this version with:

 ```bash
 pip install git+git://github.com/morganjwilliams/pyrolite.git@develop#egg=pyrolite